Edgar (opera): Development and revisions

 Edgar, Puccini's second opera, was composed on a commission from the publisher Ricordi after the successful reception of his first stage work, Le Villi.
 The plot indicates the influence of Wagner's Tannhäuser.
 Both centre on medieval knights struggling between a life of sensual indulgence and ideal love.
 Edgar is "torn between the sacred love of Fidelia and the profane love of Tigrana"; Wagner's hero indulges himself with Venus while pining for the love of Elizabeth.
 The gypsy-like figure of Tigrana (supposedly the child of "wandering Moors") also parallels the anti-heroine of Bizet's Carmen.

 The original version had four acts and was tepidly received.
 In January 1890, Ricordi published a revised version, including a different ending for act 2.
 In the autumn of 1891, Puccini revised the work again, cutting the last act and producing a three-act version which would again be revised in 1905.

 In this final form the opera had even less success than in its original four-act structure.
-Some of the music that was cut in 1891 was reused in Tosca and became the beautiful act 3 duet, "Amaro sol per te m'era il morire!".
+Some of the music that was cut in 1891 was reused in Tosca and became the act 3 duet, "Amaro sol per te m'era il morire!".
 The funeral march from act 3 was played at Puccini's funeral, conducted by Arturo Toscanini and the aria "Addio, mio dolce amor" ("Farewell, My Sweet Love") from the same act was sung.